 While Kimchi is most often served on its own as a side dish to all Korean meals, it is also used in many of my favorite Korean dishes – such as this soup.

 Traditionally, this soup is made using pork or spam.
 However, according to my meat loving friends it tastes just as good without the meat.

-2 cups kimchi including the juice – Make sure the kimchi you buy doesn’t contain MSG 3 tbsp low sodium soy sauce (can also used liquid aminos) 1 tbsp apple cider vinegar
+2 cups kimchi including the juice – Make sure the kimchi you buy doesn’t contain MSG 3 tbsp low sodium soy sauce (can also use liquid or coconut aminos) 1 tbsp apple cider vinegar (optional)

-2) Add kimchi, vinegar, soy sauce, liquid smoke, garlic, onion and water and cover.
+2) Add kimchi, vinegar, soy sauce, liquid smoke, garlic, onion miso paste and water and cover.
 Allow to simmer for 15-20 minutes.

 2) Add the mushroom and zucchini and let simmer for another 5-10 minutes.